alexkappa/terraform-provider-auth0/docs/resources/action.md

 $ terraform import auth0_action.example ...
 ```

-~> Importing `secrets` is not possible for security reasons.
+~> For security reasons importing `secrets` is not allowed.
 Therefore it is
-advised to import without secrets defined in the terraform configuration and
+advised to import the action without secrets and adding them back after the
-then add secrets back after importing.
+action has been imported.